The Best Home Coffee Roasters of 2019

 But as soon as you feel you are ready to graduate to the next level of coffee fanatic, you will need to upgrade your equipment.

-Before rushing out and buying the first roaster you see, we have a few tips for you:
+Before rushing out and buying the first roaster you see, we have a few tips for you.
+This is an important item in your coffee gear arsenal.

 This is because the air that is pushing through the beans is not very strong, leading to limited movement in the chamber.
 This also means you can only roast a small amount at a time.